Prerequisites

 -

 Destination Prefix: A string value, not exceeding 32 characters, that you want to add at the beginning of your Destination table names.
-The string can have alphanumeric characters and underscores, but it cannot start with an underscore.
-Also, as Hevo adds a trailing underscore, you do not need to provide one at the end of the specified prefix string.
-For example, pp_1 but not _pp_1 or _pp_1_.
+The string can have alphanumeric characters and underscores.
+As Hevo automatically adds a trailing underscore, you do not need to provide one at the end of the specified prefix string.
+For example, pp_1 but not pp_1_.

 -